 I left NYC before the fireworks display on the East River to avoid holiday traffic but was not the only one with that plan in mind and a four-hour drive stretched into six.
 I had a plush ride and satellite radio, so it was inconvenient but hardly onerous all things considered.
 When I finally got home, I checked my work and personal email accounts.
 Waiting patiently was a reply from the pretty girl on Match who I sent a note to before I left town for the weekend.

 I always considered it a huge win if the girl I was meeting for the first time actually looked like her photos.
 Bonus points were awarded if she looked better.
-Megan fell into the bonus category for sure in her modest denim skirt, short-sleeved blouse and sensible flats made for the walking I later learned was both a habit and a hobby.
-We chatted for a little while in the park before heading to a nearby bar I had been to a couple time with Caleb that served an awesome Mojito.
+Megan fell into the bonus category for sure in her modest denim skirt, short-sleeved white blouse and sensible flats made for the walking I later learned was both a habit and a hobby.
+We chatted for a little while in the park, running into an old friend of mine, before heading to a nearby bar I had been to a couple of times with Caleb and served an awesome Mojito.
 Gazuza Lounge was a few blocks up Connecticut and featured a large outside patio overlooking the busy Dupont neighborhood.

 Our final stop of the evening was Tryst, a coffee shop and lounge that served grub any foodie could love.
 The baked goods were off the charts as well which is why Megan suggested it for a nightcap of a latte and a pastry.
 Long a baker in her own right, this place met her high standards.
 I had never been to the place, but it was an awesome spot and would become one of our favorites in the years to come.
 I picked up the check and Megan protested.
 I said she could pay me back with a good night kiss and earned a smile as well as a nod.
 The deal was struck.